laurasalisbury/first-website/README.md

 # first-website
-A simple website to demonstrate hoe to use GitHub.
+A simple website to demonstrate how to use GitHub.